1) Who is Universal Utilities, Inc.?

-12) Why are the sewer charges higher then my water charges?
+11) Why are the sewer charges higher than my water charges?

 Unlike many utility companies who charge a large deposit to get your account set up, we charge only a one-time nominal fee to initiate your account set up in our system.

 A majority of high water bills are due to toilet leaks.
 Other things to check for is outside watering or dripping faucets.
-It is important to determine the correct problem because wasted water results in high charges for the customer.
-Please review the water conservation tips.
+It is important to determine the correct problem because of wasted water results in high charges for the customer.”

 Refuse is a charge for trash pickup service.